Bluebear77/Intern_ECLADATTA/Female-Celebrity-Annotation-Tool/readme.md

+# Female Celebrity Corpus Annotation & Analysis

-The annotation result and analyzation of the Female Celebrity Corpus using the Annotation Tool for ECLADATTA project: annotation-tool.ecladatta.eurecom.fr/
+This project presents the annotation results and analysis of the Female Celebrity Corpus using the ECLADATTA Annotation Tool: [annotation-tool.ecladatta.eurecom.fr](https://annotation-tool.ecladatta.eurecom.fr).